-To preserve and enhance the Boston Common, Public Garden, and Commonwealth Avenue Mall.
+To renew, care, and advocate for the Boston Common, Public Garden, and Commonwealth Avenue Mall.

 The Boston Common, Public Garden, and Commonwealth Avenue Mall are nationally important havens of natural beauty within an urban environment, enhanced with sculpture, where people delight in their surroundings and gather with others.
 In our vision these great outdoor spaces are buoyed by large and diverse groups of tending stewards working in partnership with the City and will forever be parks of the highest level of excellence.

 In 2005, the Friends made the transition from a volunteer structure to an organization supported by a professional staff.
 In 2011, after more than forty years of inspiring leadership, the Friends founding president Henry Lee became president emeritus.
 The next year, the Friends leased officespace overlooking the Garden and the Common.